awslabs/aws-crt-nodejs/MQTT5-UserGuide.md

     let client : Mqtt5Client = new mqtt5.Mqtt5Client(builder.build());
 ```

 If your custom authorizer uses signing, you must specify the three signed token properties as well.
-The token signature must be
+The token signature should be
-the URI-encoding of the base64 encoding of the digital signature of the token value via the private key associated with the public key
+the base64 encoding of the digital signature of the token value via the private key associated with the public key
-that was registered with the custom authorizer.
-It is your responsibility to URI-encode the token signature:
+that was registered with the custom authorizer:

 ```typescript
     let customAuthConfig : MqttConnectCustomAuthConfig = {